Lavitzio/LavitzFrostboltzWA/README.md

 *LavitzFrostboltzIconFireWA.lua* - Handles displaying the Fireball icon.

+## Addons and Macros

 *LavitzMacroz.md* - List of macros and other weakauras I use

-## Addons

 *LavitzAddonzV1.zip* - My current pack of addons

 Does not contain a chat or bag addon.
 Maybe disable Luna Frames if it's your first time, all of the addons can be overwhelming at first.

-Commands for addons:
+Commands for addon anchors on a new character

 - /abar lock|unlock
 - /ctm lock|unlock